DreamingDevs/synthetic_data_generator_using_agentic_ai/README.md

 ## 🛢️ Run SQL Server in Docker on macOS

-Set up a lightweight SQL Server environment on macOS:
+Follow these steps to set up a lightweight SQL Server environment on macOS:

-1. Install Docker Desktop
+1. **Install Docker Desktop**
    ```
    brew install --cask docker
    ```
-   Launch Docker and wait until it shows “Docker Engine is running”.
+Launch Docker from Applications and wait until the 🐳 icon shows "Docker Engine is running".

-2. Pull the SQL Edge image
+2. Pull the lightweight SQL Edge image
    ```
    docker pull mcr.microsoft.com/azure-sql-edge
    ```